A systematic approach to Lyapunov analyses of continuous-time models in convex optimization: SDEs for modeling SGD

 \subsection{Diminishing the step size is a key to success}

-We study convergence of SDEs with varying step sizes~\eqref{sme_general}.
-In contrast to the deterministic setting, in which varying step sizes correspond to a time rescaling, the time change plays a direct role on the variance term (explicit formula by Orvieto~and~Lucchi in~\cite[Theorem 5]{orvieto2020continuoustime}).
-Our problem can be formulated as follows, where $\mathcal{V}$ are Lyapunov functions,
+We study convergence of SDEs with time-varying step sizes~\eqref{sme_general}.
+In contrast to the deterministic setting, in which time-varying step sizes correspond to a time rescaling whose benefit disappears after discretization, such a time rescaling plays a direct role in the variance term (explicit formula by Orvieto~and~Lucchi in~\cite[Theorem 5]{orvieto2020continuoustime}). \smallbreak Let $f \in \mathcal{F}_{0, \infty}$ be a twice continuously differentiable function, $X_t$ be generated by~\eqref{sme_general}, and $\mathcal{V}$ be a function.
+Our goal is to control the maximization problem